 “What it did not have was people.
 And life.
 And color.
 Traffic jam.
 Noise.
 It was missing something essential called – People.”

 An apt description of DPRK since it all was make-believe yet real.

-One think that I immediately missed was the pictures, even though the descriptions do full justice to the travels and the photographs never truly capture the essence of a place I felt a few could have been shared.
-I am a sucker for photos no matter how bad.
+One thing that I immediately missed was the pictures.
+Even though the descriptions do full justice to the travels and the photographs never truly capture the essence of a place, I felt a few could have been shared.
+I am a sucker for photos, no matter how bad.